Game on! The $1,500 Asus ROG Zephyrus M16 is on sale at Best Buy

 In terms of connectivity, this laptop includes two Thunderbolt 4 ports, two USB Type-A ports, an HDMI port, an RJ45 Ethernet port, and a headphone jack; there's also a microSD slot for seamlessly storing and transferring files.

-Black Friday 2021 is just a couple of days away, and there are plenty of excellent deals for today’s most coveted mobile tech.
+Black Friday 2021 is almost here, and there are plenty of excellent deals for today’s most coveted mobile tech.
 Be sure to bookmark our Black Friday 2021 deals hub for the best holiday discounts.